About

 The LAM, a new Literary Arts Magazine, is dedicated to publishing prose, poetry, and art by authors and artists in Lanark County.

-The LAM accepts visual art submissions as well as fiction, creative non-fiction, poetry, and essays.
+The LAM accepts visual art submissions as well as fiction, creative non-fiction, and poetry.

 Elysia Rourke (she/her)

 Elysia is a children’s author and stay-at-home mom.
-Her debut novel, Whale Fall, is slated for publication with Penguin/Nancy Paulsen Books on June 16, 2026.
-She is the founder of the Almonte Writers Guild and lives in Almonte, Ontario with her husband, two sons, and dog.
-She publishes Ninetween, a free newsletter full of writing tips and middle grade reading recommendations, monthly on Substack.
+Her debut novel, Whale Fall, is slated for publication with Penguin/Nancy Paulsen Books on August 11, 2026.
+She is the founder of the Almonte Writers Guild and lives in Almonte, Ontario, with her husband, two sons, and dog.
+She publishes Ninetween, a free newsletter full of writing tips and middle grade reading recommendations on Substack.
 The rest of Elysia's writing can be found at www.elysiarourke.com.

 Creative Director